Many renovators are uncertain about whether to add a first floor to their home or to add rooms at ground level.

 Sustainable Design Saves Money

 Environmentally sustainable design is not a fad, nor is it just about ‘saving the planet’.
-Sustainably designed, built and maintained homes can benefit their owners in two important ways:
+Sustainably designed, built and maintained homes will benefit their owners in two important ways:

 - By reducing household running costs

 A well-oriented home with separate living and sleeping zones requires less energy to heat and cool, enabling year-round energy cost savings.
-With energy costs expected to rise in the future, the owners of well-designed homes will be winners whilst the owners of poorly designed homes will be hit hard by ever increasing energy bills.
+With energy costs expected to rise in the future, owners of well-designed homes will be winners whilst the owners of poorly designed homes will be hit hard by ever increasing energy bills…..so it is worth being part of clever design and implementation NOW!

 As the high running cost of poorly designed homes becomes clearer, it’s not hard to imagine home-buyers expressing a preference for energy-efficient houses.
-An increased demand for sustainable homes might well be reflected in higher property values, making the owners winners again.
+An increased demand for sustainable homes will be translated in higher property values, making the owners winners again.

 New homes must be sustainably designed and built these days, with a 6-star energy efficiency standard set as the minimum requirement in most states of Australia.
-Older homes built before these standards were introduced can be improved in sustainability terms.
+Older homes built before these standards were introduced can be improved using passive and active sustainability strategies.

 If you want a sustainable home that will keep your power bills down and be attractive to buyers when it comes time to sell, get some early advice.
-Archicentre Australia’s Design Architects can design sustainable homes or renovations and they can also provide advice about making your current home more sustainable.
+Archicentre Australia’s Design Architects can offer deliberate design strategies for sustainable homes or renovations – they can also provide architect’s advice services making your current home more sustainable.